-State Network for International Education
+State & District Network for International Education

-We currently support the success of 26 states through investments that attract, retain and harness resources to extend global competence into classrooms; that expand opportunity to build coalitions for internationalization by gathering policymakers and practitioners to plan solutions that accelerate the growth of ideas and bring people from diverse social and economic backgrounds together.
+We currently support the success of states and districts through investments that attract, retain and harness resources to extend global competence into classrooms; that expand opportunity to build coalitions for internationalization by gathering policymakers and practitioners to plan solutions that accelerate the growth of ideas and bring people from diverse social and economic backgrounds together.
 Are you interested in becoming a member?
 Contact us

 Since 2003, the Longview Foundation has made grants to support state coalitions of leaders in education, government, business, and non–profit organizations working to promote teaching about world regions and global issues in their states.

 The goals of this initiative are to increase teaching of international knowledge and skills in P–12 classrooms by stimulating state policy actions and program initiatives to enable expanded investments in international education and develop professional capacity to teach about the world.